Sporting Event TFRs and Special Event Airspace Management System (SEAMS): What Commercial Drone Pilots Need to Know

 - April 3–5, 2026 — Coors Field, Denver (Rockies vs. Phillies): More than a half-dozen drone sightings across the season-opening homestand sent local law enforcement scrambling.
 No arrests were made on-site, but the FAA and FBI issued a public warning ahead of the next homestand.
 FBI spokeswoman Vikki Migoya noted the violations did not jeopardize safety but "there were enough violations that the teams on the ground were concerned about the number of operators that did not seem to understand the seriousness of the situation."
 The FAA reminded the public that the airspace within 3 NM of Coors Field is restricted from one hour before through one hour after each game, with fines up to $75,000 per violation and potential loss of certificate.
 (AP via MSN)

-- 2024 NFL season: At least 11 confirmed game-stoppage incursions across the league, several traced to operators with active Part 107 certificates.
+- 2024 NFL season: Multiple confirmed game-stoppage incursions across the league, including incidents traced to operators with active Part 107 certificates.

-- 2024 World Series: Multiple TFR violations resulting in published enforcement actions.
+- 2024 World Series: TFR violations resulting in published enforcement actions.

 For a commercial operator, the business risk goes beyond the fine: